Changing your undergraduate degree course

 What about International students ?

-All International students, including those who entered the University through UAC, need to contact the International Office for information about changing courses.
+All International students, including those who entered the University through UAC, need to contact International Services for information about changing courses.

 What is the basis on which I compete for admission ?